tkeeching/tiny/README.md

 - [ ] allow user to udpate their profile
 - [ ] allow user to comment on posts
 - [ ] allow user to share post to other platform
+- [ ] display word counter when user is creating new post